 - Run keyserved and site licensed programs like Stata (note Adobe apps are no longer restricted to on-campus)

-- Access Novell Network drives (Helen, Hector, Athena, and to submit course packets)
+- Access network file services (F and G drives [files1, files2, files3, files4, files5], and to submit course packets)

 - Access your office computer using Remote Desktop – you can do this from a PC, Mac or even a tablet